Nao-Y1996/flextd/README.md

 poetry run pytest
 ```

-Make sure you have the required test data in the `tests/data` directory.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.